JuliaManifolds/Manopt.jl/docs/src/solvers/ChambollePock.md

 # [The Riemannian Chambolle-Pock Algorithm](@id ChambollePockSolver)

 The Riemannian Chambolle–Pock is a generalization of the Chambolle–Pock algorithm[^ChambollePock2011].
-It is also known as primal dual hybrig gradient (PDHG) or primal dual proximal splitting (PDPS) algorithm.
+It is also known as primal-dual hybrid gradient (PDHG) or primal-dual proximal splitting (PDPS) algorithm.

 In order to minimize over $p∈\mathcal M§ the cost function consisting of